 The Brownies’ Book was born January 20th, 1920.
-It was founded in 1919 by Dr. William Edward Burghardt DuBois.
-His collaborators were Augustus Granville Dill, the business manager and Jessie Redmon Fauset, the literary editor.
+Founded in 1919 by Dr. William Edward Burghardt DuBois witth collaborators were Augustus Granville Dill, the business manager and Jessie Redmon Fauset, the literary editor.

-It ushered in the African American children’s literary canon and established itself as the only literary magazine created for non-white children.
-Its presence intended to challenge the mainstream degrading representation of black and brown children during the Red Summer of 1919.
+Ushering in the African American children’s literary canon and establishing itself as the only literary magazine created for non-white children, its presence intended to challenge the mainstream degrading representation of black and brown children during the Red Summer of 1919.